M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 2. **Register File**

     The Register File also needed to be modified to perform its sequential logic on the falling edge rather than the rising edge.
-This is so we could allow for the the synchronous nature of the pipeline data moving 'downstream'(between pipeline stages), and would avoid unintentionally overwriting any important data.
+This allows for the the synchronous nature of the pipeline data moving 'downstream'(between pipeline stages), and would avoid unintentionally overwriting any important data.

     ```
         // Original Code: